CopernicaMarketingSoftware/AMQP-CPP/README.md

 If you want to use this TCP module, you should not use the AMQP::Connection and AMQP::Channel classes that you saw above, but the alternative AMQP::TcpConnection and AMQP::TcpChannel classes instead.
-You also do not have to create your own class that implements the "AMQP::ConnectionHandler" interface - but you do need to to create a class that inherits from "AMQP::TcpHandler" instead.
+You also do not have to create your own class that implements the "AMQP::ConnectionHandler" interface - but a class that inherits from "AMQP::TcpHandler" instead.
 You especially need to implement the "monitor()" method in that class, as that is needed by the AMQP-CPP library to interact with the main event loop:

 ````c++
 #include <amqpcpp.h>